Access to Justice.

 How we work

-A blend of Pedagogy and Law
+A blend of

 Brazilian philosopher Paulo Friere’s work, Pedagogy of the Oppressed inspires CSJ’s work.
 His alternative model of teaching does not treat students as “vessels” to be filled, but treats the teacher and student both as critical thinkers solving problems together, and both learning in the process.
 Critical thinking through reflection is key for the vulnerable to become capable to struggle for justice, which traditional education does not do.